 To create really great content — the kind that actually helps you grow your startup — follow these six steps.

 1. Create and follow a strategy with goals

 If you are unsure what your content is trying to accomplish, you’ll have a hard time accomplishing it.
 Even a vague nod to “increasing website traffic” is better than having no goals whatsoever, but it’s even more effective to have specific ideas of what you’re trying to do with your content and why.
-The most common reasons companies use content are to raise their target market’s awareness, build an audience, boost sales among new customers, and increase loyalty with existing customers.
+The most common reasons companies use content are to raise their awareness with their target market, build an audience, drive qualified leads from new customers into your sales pipeline, nurture prospects through the buying journey, and increase loyalty with existing customers.

-You can distill your content marketing strategy into one page by looking at what your company wants to do over the next year, such as launching a new product, becoming better-known in your space, or emphasizing your USP.
+You can distill your content marketing strategy into one page by looking at what your company wants to do over the next year, such as launching a new product, becoming better-known in your space, or emphasizing your unique value proposition.
 How can your content contribute to this goal?